 Swim Advice Topics

-How To Learn A Freestyle Flip Turn - Part 1 is part of the following categories: Starts and Turns, Turns - Flip turn and is meant for swimmers in: Level 3 - Intermediate, Level 2 - Beginner
+How to Do a Flip Turn: Part 1 - Mastering the Flip is part of the following categories: Starts and Turns, Turns - Flip turn and is meant for swimmers in: Level 3 - Intermediate, Level 2 - Beginner

 Swimming articles you might also like: